14 June Sunday, Reston to Albany

 |Aldrich Change Bridge||Gallups Bridge||On the way to Seneca Falls|

 From Newark the trail is a mix of on- and off-road segments with some rolling terrain on both, which provided some needed variety to the trip.
 Good shoulder on Old Lyons Rd.
-At Lyons we took a more direct route than the one suggested in the guide map, along Lyons- and Clyde-Marengo Roads toward Seneca Falls Very quite rolling country roads with considerate motorists.
-When trying to follow the "arrows" (circles with a line indicating direction) left over from an earlier group ride, we missed a crucial turn and ended up on very busy Mound Rd/414 which luckily had a good shoulder, all the way to another very busy Route 20 into Seneca Falls.
-Had to take the lane to keep drivers from coming too close.
+At Lyons we took a more direct route than the one suggested in the guide map, along Lyons- and Clyde-Marengo Roads toward Seneca Falls on very quiet rolling country roads with considerate motorists.
+When trying to follow "arrows" (circles with a line indicating direction) left over from an earlier Erie Canal group ride, we missed a crucial turn and ended up on very busy Mound Rd/414 which luckily had a good shoulder, all the way to another very busy Route 20 into Seneca Falls.
+We had to take the lane to keep drivers from coming too close.
 They weren't happy and a few raced their engines as they passed but none honked.